Enterprise

 | Blueprint provisioning | Trust & handshakes |

 Attempting an enterprise operation on a non-enterprise network returns an error.
-The set_network_enterprise command toggles the flag without affecting existing membership.
+The flag is toggled by the registry's set_network_enterprise RPC (also reachable via the Go SDK's registry.Client.SetNetworkEnterprise); membership is preserved across the toggle.

 What’s next